 After the discovery that I could, in fact, slay monsters, Eryn and I were eager to continue taking more requests in order to further our understanding of each other’s capabilities.
 They were all requests that took us not far from the capital and composed of simple monster subjugation, in which we would bring back parts of the monster for verification.
 This allowed me to get used to the local area and experiment with fighting enemies.

 It was still a mystery as to why there were only certain places I could attack effectively.
 Attacking any other location resulted in stiff resistance, which would occasionally chip or shatter my knife.
 It seems like these ‘weak points’ were the only areas my knife could enter.
 However, once I found a weak spot, the blade would glide through the flesh with barely any resistance at all, even cutting places that I couldn’t penetrate before.
 This would mean that I would have to poke around everywhere using trial and error until I found one, which sometimes came down to luck.
-At this point, I don’t know how many blades I’ve destroyed in this manner, but Eryn had assured me that we could obtain these knives in bulk due to them being cheap kitchen tools.
+At this point, I didn’t know how many blades I had destroyed in this manner, but Eryn had assured me that we could obtain these knives in bulk due to them being cheap kitchen tools.
 However, that would mean that I would have to carry plenty of spares, just in case.

 Eventually, it was decided that Eryn would take down any new monsters first, given that she could slay them near effortlessly with her sword.
 Afterwards, I’d spend some time examining the dead creature and figuring out its weak points, before tackling a live one for myself in order to conserve my knives.
 For the next two weeks, this proved to be successful as I was able to take down most monsters with one precise slash when I knew where to aim.